Fantmaretta/BDT-project/README.md

 - The folder `models` contains the regression model created to predict the quantity of rain and a pickle file with the saved coefficients
 - Files for the **data collection**, **preparation** and **storage**
+    - `station_anagrafica.py` defines the functions to, given the url with stations information and the name of the file that will contain stations names, extract stations codes, names and save them
     - `prediction.py` defines the class *Previsione* and the functions to store the data about the predictions into a Mysql database
     - `dati_reali.py` defines the class *DatiReali* and the functions to store the data about the observations into a